storj/storj/docs/design/storage-node-deployment-windows-home.md

 * filesystem read-only
     * Log error in log file if possible
     * Retry download on next cycle that checks if storage node is up to date.
-* MITM attacks/corrupted binary
+* Man in the Middle attacks/corrupted binary
     * Log error in log file if possible
     * Verify binary hashes with message from version server and with output of a hashing algorithm (shasum256)
     * Retry download on next cycle that checks if storage node is up to date.

-Swapping in a new binary.
+When swapping in a new binary:
 * computer crashes during swapping
     * Log error in log file if possible
     * automatic updater checks binary version and reruns download/swap steps.
 * deletion/stopping of the old binary fails.
     * Log error in log file if possible

-Starting a new binary.
+When starting a new binary:
-What if:
-* out-of-space during migrations,
+* out-of-space during migrations
     * Log error in log file if possible
     * automatic updater will try to rerun the binary on next cycle
-* failure to start.
+* failure to start
     * Log error in log file if possible
     * automatic updater will try to rerun the binary on next cycle
-* not yet configured.
+* not yet configured
     * Log error in log file if possible
     * storage node will run a setup or describe out to fix the problem...?

-Gradual Rollouts.
+When performing a gradual rollouts.
 * bad gradual rollout.
 We know it's a bad rollout if our application stops working
     * Log error in log file if possible
     * if we did have a database migration, api/grpc change, or file system change in the latest update then wait for next update???